sdemkovich/README_Gerenator/README.md

   npm i

   ## Usage
-  After clone make a copy of .env.sample and fill in your environment variables
+  After clone make a copy of .env.sample

   ## License
   This project is licenced under the MIT license.

   ## Contributing
-  Hit me on Slack
+  HIt me on Slack

   ## Tests
   To run tests, run the following command: